 What should I do if I become ill?
 If a student tests positive for COVID-19, what are the requirements to be allowed back on campus?

-What happens if Elon Law needs to close again (and move instruction online) because of a “second wave”?
+What happens if Elon Law needs to close again (and move instruction online) because of another wave?

-If necessary, Elon Law is well prepared to move instruction online.
-Faculty members are practiced at delivering online instruction based on their experience teaching in the 2020 Spring Trimester, and they have benefited from workshops, trainings and resources from the instructional technologists in the law school and from Elon University’s Teaching and Learning Technologies, the Center for Advancement of Teaching and Learning, and other departments.
+Elon Law expects to continue in-person instruction in Fall 2021 though, if necessary, the law school is well prepared to move instruction online.
+Faculty members are practiced at delivering online instruction based on their experiences since early 2020, and they have benefited from workshops, trainings and resources from the instructional technologists in the law school and from Elon University’s Teaching and Learning Technologies, the Center for Advancement of Teaching and Learning, and other departments.
 Professors have been outfitted with the equipment necessary to effectively deliver online instruction.
-Clinics and externships are also prepared to continue even if modifications for remote work experiences are necessary due to potential closures of courts, government offices, or other placements.
+Residencies, clinics, and externships are also prepared to continue even if modifications for remote work experiences are necessary due to potential closures of courts, government offices, or other placements.

 Yes.
-Beginning on August 4, the Law Library opens to students for the August Term and Fall Trimester with hours posted on its web page.
+The Law Library has opened to students with hours posted on its web page.
 The library is observing the same precautions in place for all other Elon Law facilities, as well as library best practices, including precautions related to checking out and sanitizing materials.

 Will students have access to the Elon Law Library and commons area between classes?